 - Content restrictions: This page lets you choose your child’s age to automatically allow content appropriate for their age group.
 For example, a 14-year-old will be able to watch PG-13 movies and play video games rated Teen or lower.

 - You can also choose specific apps and games to always allow or always block, including alternative web browsers.

 - Finally, you can block inappropriate websites in Microsoft Edge with a slider.
 Turning this on blocks other browsers, and you can always allow specific websites if you like.
 For more control, you can restrict access to only an approved list of sites.

 - Spending: Here you can require your approval for the child to buy items in the Microsoft Store, as well as emailing you when they buy something.
 You can also put money in your child’s account to allow them to buy content of their choice.

 - Find your child: If your child has an Android device, you can install the Microsoft Launcher app to see where they are here.

 Utilize Group Policy Tweaks

 Group Policy is a tool in Pro editions of Windows that lets you control all sorts of account aspects.
-It’s intended for corporate use, but it can make lots of awesome tweaks with Group Policy , too.
+While it’s intended for corporate use, you can make lots of awesome tweaks with Group Policy , too.

-To access the Group Policy editor, press WinKey + R to open the Run dialogue and type in gpedit.msc.
-Double-click on any item to change its status from Not Configured to Enabled or Disabled.
+To access the Group Policy editor, press Win + R to open the Run dialog and type in gpedit.msc.
+Then you’ll need to navigate to the item you want to change; double-click to change its status from Not Configured to Enabled or Disabled.
 Check out some of these tweaks to lock down Windows: